 In 1925, the Constitution of SSR Abkhazia was adopted, in which it was proclaimed a sovereign state that has the right to egress both the TSFSR and USSR.

-In 1931 SSR Abkhazia was transformed to Autonomous republic within GSSR.
-The years of reign of Stalin were marked in Abkhazia with mass repressions and attempts of forced assimilation of Abkhaz nation.
-Simultaneously, Georgian authorities conducted the policy of mass resettlement of Georgians to Abkhazia, which resulted to Abkhazians being the minority on their historical Motherland.
-Abkhazians repeatedly expressed discontent with the policy of national suppression conducted by authorities of GSSR by means of gatherings and other acts of protest that gathered thousands of people in 1957, 1967, 1978, 1989.
+In 1931, SSR Abkhazia was transformed into an autonomous republic within GSSR.
+The years of the reign of Stalin were marked in Abkhazia by mass repressions and attempts of forced assimilation of the Abkhaz nation.
+Simultaneously, Georgian authorities conducted the policy of mass resettlement of Georgians to Abkhazia, which resulted in Abkhazians being the minority on their historical Motherland.
+Abkhazians repeatedly expressed discontent with the policy of national suppression conducted by the authorities of GSSR by means of gatherings and other acts of protest that gathered thousands of people in 1957, 1967, 1978, 1989.

-In the autumn of 1999 the policy of Russia shifted in favor of multinational Abkhazia.
-Russian leadership introduced a visa-free policy, started granting Russian citizenship, etc. Meanwhile, Georgia repeatedly violated the arrangements on cease-fire and during after-war period invaded Abkhazia three times (May 1998, October 2001, July 2006) unsuccessfully trying to gain revenge for its defeat in 1993.
+In the autumn of 1999, the policy of Russia shifted in favor of multinational Abkhazia.
+Russian leadership introduced a visa-free policy, started granting Russian citizenship, etc. Meanwhile, Georgia repeatedly violated the arrangements on a cease-fire and during the after-war period invaded Abkhazia three times (May 1998, October 2001, July 2006) unsuccessfully trying to gain revenge for its defeat in 1993.
 The current leadership of Georgia has the same aggressive policy.

-On October 12, 1999 based on the results of the referendum the Act on State independence of the Republic of Abkhazia was adopted.
+On October 12, 1999, based on the results of the referendum, the Act on State Independence of the Republic of Abkhazia was adopted.

-In January 2005, Sergey Bagapsh (1949-2011) is elected President of the Republic of Abkhazia.
+In January 2005, Sergey Bagapsh (1949-2011) was elected President of the Republic of Abkhazia.